canonical/tailscale-snap/docs/e2e-testing-headscale-derper-tailscale.md

 This document deploys everything in the `australiaeast` region;
 if you deploy in another region, substitute the name accordingly in domain names where referenced.

+There is a provided Terraform module to deploy the environment, or you can deploy it manually.
+Both options are documented below:

 ### Terraform

-There is a terraform module at [./e2e.tf](./e2e.tf) that will deploy the environment.
+There is a Terraform module at [./e2e.tf](./e2e.tf) that will deploy the environment.

 There are multiple ways to authenticate, but one way is to ensure the `az` command (azure cli) is installed and authenticated.
 See https://learn.microsoft.com/en-gb/cli/azure/get-started-with-azure-cli for more information.